vmarcella/GuessNGive/README.md

 	}
   ```

   I explain the what's going on within the cpp file.
-If you'd like more information on how the binary search algorithm works, here is the [Wiki](https://en.wikipedia.org/wiki/Binary_search_algorithm)
+If you'd like more information on how the binary search algorithm works, [here is the Wiki](https://en.wikipedia.org/wiki/Binary_search_algorithm).
   <br />
 - [ ] Testing user input to make sure that the user is giving the required type of data when prompted